Carol McCartney

-Carol McCartney is a former Canadian beauty competition winner.
-She is a notable jazz singer and award-winning recording artist who is a well-known performer in the Canadian jazz scene.
+Carol McCartney is a singer on the Canadian jazz scene and a former Canadian beauty competition winner.

-Background
+Family and early life

-Carol McCartney grew up on Verobeach Blvd.
+McCartney grew up on Verobeach Blvd, Toronto.
 She went to Gulfstream Public School and then later Emery Collegiate Institute.
 At the age of 16 her father entered her in the Miss Toronto pageant.
 She won the 1978 title and was the third runner up in the Miss Canada event.
 She got her Bachelor of Music Theatre Performance degree from Sheridan college in 1981.

 She has been the featured singer with the Toronto, Vancouver, Nashville and Detroit orchestras and at least twenty more.
 Her album A Night in Tunisia was very well received and was in good standing with the critics.
-She was a headline act at the Brantford International Jazz Festival in 2013.

 She has had a street named after her.
-In 2013, The City of Toronto named a Weston Street, "McCartney Street" as she grew up there.
+In 2013, The City of Toronto named a Weston Street "McCartney Street", as she grew up there.

-She has been nominated in the past for a Juno Award and the Mississauga Arts Council presented her with a Marty Award from the for best Established Artist in 2014.
+She has been nominated for a Juno Award and the Mississauga Arts Council presented her with a Marty Award from the for best Established Artist in 2014.

 She is married to Jesse Collins.

 Career

 1980s to 1990s

-Sometime in the 1980s McCartney recorded the album, Stop Foolin' Around for the Century Recording And Productions Inc. label.
+Sometime in the 1980s McCartney recorded the album Stop Foolin' Around for the Century Recording And Productions Inc. label.
 The title song was written by Paul Zaza and featured him on keyboards.
-It was from the film, Breaking All the Rules and that version was sung by Yvonne Murray.
+It was from the film Breaking All the Rules and that version was sung by Yvonne Murray.
 She also had two 12" singles released.
 They were "Slow Down" bw "I Can't Understand" on ZSP ZSP-2348 and "If You Love Me Like You Say You Love Me" bw "If You Love Me Like You Say You Love Me" (Instrumental Version) on Century Recording And Productions Inc. ACR-5042.

 In September 1987, she was at the Miss Canada Pageant with Michael Danso singing a Gershwin melody as part of the musical entertainment side that featured songs of Cole Porter and Gershwin.